Save The Date

 So long as the Christifideles continue to suffer under these restrictions, it will remain necessary to make public acts of penance and reparation, and to witness boldly and openly to the beauty and evangelistic power of the traditional Roman Rite liturgy.
-And so the National Summorum Pontificum Pilgrimage will be a semi-annual occurrence until unfettered access to the Latin Mass is restored to the faithful.
+And so the National Summorum Pontificum Pilgrimage will continue until unfettered access to the Latin Mass is restored to the faithful.

 "What earlier generations held as sacred, remains sacred and great for us, too."

 Accompanying letter to Summorum Pontificum, July 7, 2007

 Our pilgrimage will begin at 10 a.m. at the Cathedral of St. Thomas More in Arlington, Va.
 From there, pilgrims will walk to the Cathedral of St. Matthew the Apostle.
 The route is a little more than five (5) miles and is expected to take two (2) to three (3) hours.
 Those who cannot make the journey on foot are encouraged to arrive at St. Matthew's by 1 p.m. to join in prayer.
 For more details, please see The Plan.

 If you want a church full of Catholics who know their faith, love their faith and practice their faith, give them a liturgy that is demanding, profound and rigourous.
 They will rise to the challenge.